Table of Contents[Hide][Show]

 Mask are no longer required at Disney, but if Covid taught me anything it was that people are gross.
-I’m still going to pull out a mask when there’s a symphony of coughing even if it’s just to make myself feel better.
+I usually have one on hand just in case a symphony of sneezing, coughing, snarfling and phlegm gymnastics happens in a confined space.

 And on the topic of masks, do yourself a favor.
-Bring mints or gum to keep everything fresh and pleasant under the mask.
+Bring mints or gum to keep everything fresh and pleasant whether you’re wearing a mask or not.
 You can’t buy gum at Disney!